daipozhi/Purpose-AI/README.md

                     choose max value one )

                 run program in webfind62 (step220)(copy to work_dir)
-                    ( get all the words , it is 4th word base )
+                    ( get all the words , it is 4th word database )

                 run program in webwind63 (step230)(copy to work_dir)
+                    ( get all the grammer , it is grammer database )

+                run program in webfind64 (step240)(copy to work_dir)
+                    (separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower value ones , calculate its grammer value ,this time by grammer database ,not by if it is repeated in text file ,add with its word value ,choose max value one )

+                run program in webfind65 (step250)(copy to work_dir)
+                    ( get all the words , it is 5th word database )

+                run program in webwind66 (step260)(copy to work_dir)
-                    ( get all the grammer , it is grammer base )
+                    ( get all the grammer , it is grammer database )

 			(Mar 21th 2014 version added support to repeat times of grammers, repeat times of words, and better algorithm )
 			(Feb  1st 2018 version added grammer courseware )
+			(Jan  1st 2019 version added a new step of grammer , separate sentence , by grammer database, not by if it is repeated in text file )